tooth2/Facial-KeyPoints-Detection/README.md

 ## Implementation Approach
 ### DATA
+This set of image data has been extracted from the YouTube Faces Dataset, which includes videos of people in [YouTube videos](https://www.cs.tau.ac.il/~wolf/ytfaces/).
+These videos have been fed through some processing steps and turned into sets of image frames containing one face and the associated keypoints.
 Facial keypoints (also called facial landmarks) are represented by 68 keypoints in a single face, with coordinates (x, y), for that face.
 These keypoints mark important areas of the face: the eyes, corners of the mouth, the nose, like the image below etc. These keypoints are relevant for a variety of tasks, such as face filters, emotion recognition, pose recognition, and so on.
 Here they are, numbered, are arranged and matched to represent different portions of the face.
 <img src="images/landmarks_numbered.jpg" width = "200"/>
 The original set of face image data was extracted from the YouTube Faces Dataset, and the facial keypoints dataset consists of 5770 color images.
 All of these images are summarized in CSV files which include keypoint's (x,y) coordinates